riotsecurity/RepCheck/README.md

   -h, --help
-  -i ioc      Scan for a single IP, URL, host or domain -I file     Provide a file with multiple IPs, URLs, hosts or domains
+  -i ioc      Scan for a single IP, URL, host or domain -I file     Provide a file with multiple IPs, URLs, hosts or domains -u          Printing only "unclean" results for better clarity -b          Remove the banner output.
+Useful for use within scripts.
 ```

 The following example shows the output of the program when loading a file with several entries: